EntySec/SeaShell/README.md

 ### Accessing device

-After you have received a connection you will be able to communicate with session through a shell.
+Once you have received the connection, you will be able to communicate with the session through a [Pwny](https://github.com/EntySec/Pwny) interactive shell.
 Use `interact` to interact and `help` to view list of all available commands.
 You can even extract Safari history like in the example below.

 <p align="center">
   <img width="70%" src="https://raw.githubusercontent.com/EntySec/SeaShell/main/seashell/data/preview/3.svg">